crmcarecloud/api-spec/description.md

 -   Request body - contains structures for methods POST, PUT
 -   Response body - contains all result data (resources or error information) in  standard response structure

-### HTTPS Methods
+### HTTPS Verbs

 REST API is available only through the secure protocol HTTPS.
-CRM CareCloud REST API uses selection of the basic HTTP methods:
+CRM CareCloud REST API supports the following selection of HTTP verbs:

-Make a `GET ` request to retrieve data depending on URI and query string
+- Make a `GET ` request to retrieve data depending on URI and query string <br>
+  Read more about GET here: <a href="https://www.rfc-editor.org/rfc/rfc9110.html#name-get">RFC9110</a>

-`POST ` is used to create new resources, we use it also for some action calls
+- `POST ` is used to create new resource/resources, and CareCloud API uses the POST verb for action methods calls.
+  Read more about POST here: <a href="https://www.rfc-editor.org/rfc/rfc9110.html#name-get">RFC9110</a>

-`PUT` method is used to update a resource specified by the unique id
+- `PUT` method is used to update an entire resource record specified by his unique ID.
+<p class="warning">Be Careful if you use the PUT method.
+You must update the entire resource record because you are updating the origin representation.
+Parameters that you skipped will be deleted in that record.<br/>
+Read more about PUT here: <a href="https://www.rfc-editor.org/rfc/rfc9110.html#name-put">RFC9110</a><p>

-Method `DELETE` removes a resource specified by the unique id.
-This method is provided just by some specific resources.
+- Use the `DELETE` verb to remove a resource specified by the unique ID.
+This verb is used only by some resources.
+  Read more here: <a href="https://www.rfc-editor.org/rfc/rfc9110.html#name-get">RFC9110</a>

 ### API versioning